Surfsol/BE/NOTES FOR RUS.md

 ### Packages Installed
 -pg (short for postgres): Needed in order to run postgres
+-knex-cleaner: resets primary keys and cleans up our tables (resets back to seed data)

 ### Packages Updated
 Sometimes packages have vulnerabilities, if I find any, I will fix those vulnerabilities here!